Mikeishiring/Closing-table/README.md

 # The Closing Table

-The Closing Table is a web application that implements a **single-shot, double-blind salary negotiation mechanism**.
-It's designed to eliminate negotiation gamesmanship by having both parties submit their true walk-away numbers simultaneously, then automatically computing a fair outcome if ranges overlap.
+The Closing Table is a web application that implements a **single-shot salary negotiation mechanism**.
+It's designed to simplify negotiations by having both parties submit their numbers once, then automatically computing a fair outcome if ranges overlap.

 ## What This Project Is About

-The Closing Table addresses a fundamental problem in salary negotiations: **information asymmetry and strategic gaming**.
-Traditional negotiations often devolve into back-and-forth haggling where neither party reveals their true limits, leading to inefficient outcomes and potential deal failures.
+The Closing Table addresses a fundamental problem in salary negotiations: **back-and-forth haggling and negotiation fatigue**.
+Traditional negotiations often involve multiple rounds where neither party reveals their true limits, leading to inefficient outcomes and potential deal failures.

 **The core idea:**
-> Company sets its true maximum salary.
-Candidate sets their true minimum.
+> Company sets its maximum salary.
+Candidate sets their minimum.
 > If the ranges overlap, the app instantly closes a fair deal by splitting the difference 50/50.
 > If they don't overlap, the app clearly signals whether a human conversation could bridge the gap.

-This is a **prototype** to explore fair, transparent, double-blind negotiation mechanisms — not a production compensation tool.
+This is a **prototype** to explore fair, transparent negotiation mechanisms — not a production compensation tool.

 ---